 - Luke, M. R. (2022).
 “Sculpture in an Age of Mass Reproduction,” in Future Bodies from a Recent Past: Sculpture Technology and the Body since the 1950s (Munich: Museum Brandhorst), pp. 195–202.

 - Luke, M. R. (2015).
 “Still Life/Commodity,” in New Realities and Neue Sachlichkeit: Modern German Art during the Weimar Republic.
-New Objectivity pp. 228-241.
-Los Angeles: Los Angeles County Museum of Art.
+(Stephanie Barron and Sabine Eckmann, Ed.). pp. 228-241.
+Los Angeles.
+Los Angeles County Museum of Art.

 - Luke, M. R. (2023).
 “Der Autor als Ersatzteil.
 Albert Renger-Patzsch sieht zurück und betrachtet sich selbst”.
 Fotogeschichte.

 - Luke, M. R. (2023).
 “The Ghost and the Rock: Albert Renger-Patzsch and the Shape of Time”.
 Art History.

 - Luke, M. R. (2021).
 “Metalwork and Serial Sculpture in Germany, 1870–1930,” West 86th: A Journal of Decorative Arts, Design History, and Material Culture 28, no. 2 (Fall–Winter 2021): 284–89.